 The District has a long history of planning for the enhancement and replacement of aging water and sewer infrastructure.
 Recognizing that infrastructure replacement is both inevitable and costly, the District established infrastructure Enhancement and Replacement Funds to provide funding for updating, expanding, creating redundancy, as well as replacing and refurbishing various components of the water and sewer systems.
 The objective of the funds is to help moderate the financial impact on future user rates attributable to expenditures associated with enhancing and replacing capital facilities.
-For FY 2019-20, the combined water and sewer user enhancement/replacement fees were \$12.93 per month.
+For FY 2020-21, the combined water and sewer user enhancement/replacement fees were \$11.23 per month.

-Over time, the District has transitioned from a newly developing area to a fully developed area.
+Over time, the District has transitioned from a newly developing area to a more fully developed area.
 While many of IRWD's projects slated for construction will provide additional capacity for ultimate demands, the focus of the District is transitioning from building new infrastructure projects to ongoing operations and maintenance activities, as well as upgrading and replacing existing infrastructure.
-Connection fees paid by developers, which generated \$18.2 million for new capital in FY 2018-19 declined to \$10.9 million in FY 2019-20 as the District nears build-out.
+Connection fees paid by developers, which generated \$10.9 million for new capital in FY 2019-20 increased to \$18.9 million in FY 2020-21 with nearly all of the increase driven by redevelopment.
 The District utilizes a sophisticated financial model to factor in such variables as future development, construction costs, growth rates, inflation, redevelopment and other criteria in order to project rate setting for funding future capital needs.

-In 2013, the District completed a strategic review of its existing current capital funding plan which resulted in a master consolidation plan that combined certain improvement districts in order to maintain the future financial viability of each area.
-The master plan allocates funding responsibility for capital improvements to the areas which will benefit from those respective facilities and separates areas on the basis of projected timing of development.
+In 2013, the District completed a strategic review of its existing current capital funding plan which resulted in a master consolidation plan that combined certain improvement districts to maintain the future financial viability of each area.
+The master plan allocates funding responsibility for capital improvements to the areas which will benefit from those respective facilities and separates areas based on projected timing of development.
 Diversification of the District's water supply and sewage treatment options are also major objectives of the District's master plan.
 Those objectives are discussed in further detail in the Major Initiatives section of this introduction.